beyond-the-cloud-dev/sosl-lib/website/docs/docs/basic-features.md

 }
 ```

-Then in test simply pass data you want to get from Selector to `SOSL.setMock(id, data)` method.
-Acceptable format is: `List<List<SObject>>`.
+If you want to use `search` and don't want to insert any records to database, you can simply set mock data with `SOSL.setMock(String mockId, List<List<SObject>> data)` method.

+If you need to use `find` or it doesn't matter if records are in database, you can set fixed results by providing records ids with `SOSL.setMock(String mockId, List<Id> ids)` method.

 Then during execution Selector will return desired data.

 ### List of records